Brew a great cup of a pour over coffee at home, with only a few simple items.

 When choosing a coffee grinder, choose burr grinder because it gives a consistent, even grind.
 You can get a nice burr grinder for $45.00 (Cuisinart).
 I use Baratza Encore ($130) and can strongly recommend it.

 If you don’t have a good grinder at home, most coffee roasters will grind it for you at their retail locations or when you buy online.
 Ask for a pour over grind (fine to medium).

 If you decide to give a pour over a try, it’s a perfect time to try new coffee.
 A good quality, freshly roasted coffee is really important for a good cup of pour over.
 You will not get even close of a result with pre-ground coffee from the grocery store.

-The Blue Bottle Coffee, Verve, Stumptown, La Colombe, Counter Culture Coffee – they all have amazing coffees and sell them at their retail locations.
-They also have very good websites and ship their coffee fast.
-This coffee is slightly more expensive than the large brand coffee, but you should pay for quality.
+Blue Bottle Coffee, Verve, Stumptown, La Colombe, Counter Culture Coffee – they all have amazing coffees and sell coffee at their retail locations.
+They also have very good websites and ship fast.
+This coffee is slightly more expensive than the large brand coffee, but it’s worth every penny.

 Normally, a 12-ounce bag retails for $14-15 and you can get a beautiful single origin or workshop blends for $18-19.